-Plans and progress are shared broadly

-Safer maritime navigation and community access Fisheries management and subsistence

-Hazard mitigation and adaptation Seascape Alaska Benefits

-Ocean and climate models and research
+Plans and progress are shared broadly Safer maritime navigation and community access Fisheries management and subsistence Hazard mitigation and adaptation Seascape Alaska Benefits Ocean and climate models and research

-Identification of marine habitats and maritime cultural heritage Renewable marine energy and identification of critical marine minerals

-What are the coastal and ocean mapping needs?
+Identification of marine habitats and maritime cultural heritage Renewable marine energy and identification of critical marine minerals What are the coastal and ocean mapping needs?
 The planet Mars is better mapped than our oceans here on Earth.
-At just over 1 million square nautical miles in size and 63% unmapped (Progress Report On Unmapped U.S. Waters, March 2024), hazard mitigation, preservation of marine habitats and heritage, a deeper understanding of natural resources, and fisheries management.
+At over one million square nautical miles in size and 62% unmapped (Progress Report On Unmapped U.S. Waters, March 2025), Alaskan waters are the least mapped relative to any other U.S. state.
+Current data are sparse and pre-date modern mapping technologies.
+Filling these data gaps has far-reaching benefits, including safer navigation and community access, hazard mitigation, preservation of marine habitats and heritage, a deeper understanding of natural resources, and fisheries management.